Papalia crime family: History

 Shirley Ryce, became the mistress of Rocco Papalia, the younger brother of Johnny, in 1962.
 Ryce wrote in her 1988 memoir Mob Mistress: How a Canadian Housewife Became a Mafia Playgirl, "I was 23 years old and all of a sudden there I was with people waiting on me and taking care of me.
 Being Rocco's best girl opened doors for me.
 I never had to wait for a drink.
 Everywhere I went I was treated as somebody special.
 I loved it.
 Rocco projected power and over the years some of it rubbed off on me ...
 You need help?
 They got it for you.
 You know you didn't have to give them anything back.
 They were generous that way.
 Once you became their friend and earned their respect and you were loyal to them, you didn't have to worry ...
 There was no limit on what they spent.
 Money was no object.
 They spent money like water".
-In 1972, Ryce became the mistress of Frank Papalia, who also used her, having her "entertain" other mafiosi via dinners, drinks and sex, through she was informed she that she must never engage in oral sex, which was forbidden to mafiosi.
+In 1972, Ryce became the mistress of Frank Papalia, who also used her, having her "entertain" other mafiosi via dinners, drinks and sex, though she was informed that she must never engage in oral sex, which was forbidden to mafiosi.
 Ryce reported that being a mob mistress had its advantages as she was always had a table for herself and her friends at the bar of the Royal Connaught Hotel, no matter how full the popular bar was.

 While Johnny was in jail for an extortion conviction, police focused their attention on his brother Frank, the underboss of the family.
 In the summer of 1979, police pulled Frank over to ask questions about possible drinking and driving in hopes he would refuse a breathalyzer test, charge him, and impound his car to install wiretaps.
 Frank did refuse, fined $150, his licence suspended for three months and his car taken to impound, where it was worked on by the Royal Canadian Mounted Police.
 A court authorization also allowed for the implementation of wiretaps at the Papalias' businesses on Railway Street in Hamilton and consigliere Bruno Monaco's car while parked at Toronto Pearson International Airport.
 Through the wiretap planted in his car, Frank was heard procuring a woman, Shirley Ryce, for the Papalias' lawyer Clive Bynoe to have sex with her on September 5, 1979.
 Bynoe was a well known bencher with the Law Society of Upper Canada who had been representing members of the Papalia family since 1961 when he defended Johnny Papalia for beating up Maxi Bluestein.
 Bynoe was identified by the Ontario Provincial Police in April 1980 and brought in for questioning, where he confessed the sexual favours made available by the Papalias.